 - Service users are empowered to be social included

 - Support varies and related to the nature of the accommodation

 - It is a finite and increasingly limited resource only available to those who are vulnerable

-Access to this accommodation is usually through Supporting People in partnership with the Housing Gateway.
+Access to this accommodation is usually through Housing Support Grant in partnership with the Housing Gateway.